 General procedure

 Participants completed the study in a quiet room at the university.
 They were told that they are going to participate in a 2-day study examining gaze patterns using an eye-tracker apparatus (see Figure 2).
 During Day 1, participants first completed the attention allocation assessment task (i.e., pre-training assessment), followed by two blocks of the training task (B1, B2).
 They then completed self-report questionnaires (see measures above).
 Day 2 began with two additional training blocks (B3, B4), followed by a post-training assessment task.
 Participants were then inquired as to their understanding of the gaze-music contingency (i.e., explicit rule learning).
+Specifically, participants were asked “do you think there was a relationship between your eye movements and the playing of the music during the task”.
+If participants answered that there was, they were then asked to specify this relationship.
+Only those who correctly identified the gaze-music contingency (e.g., “the music played only when looking at one of the rounded shapes” or “looking at the pointed shapes stopped the music”) were deemed as “explicit learners”.
+Explicit learning was treated as binary such that learning was coded as 1 while non-learning was coded as 0.

-(Lazarov, Pine, et al., 2017; Shamai‐Leshem et al., 2021) (Abend et al., 2014, 2013; Lazarov et al., 2017a)
+The procedure was delivered over 2 days to closely follow previous research that used a similar eye-tracking-based gaze-contingent music reward procedure in anxiety and depression (Lazarov, Pine, et al., 2017; Shamai‐Leshem et al., 2021), in which 2 sessions were delivered per week (excluding on two consecutive days).
+Hence, here too, the procedure was delivered over two non-consecutive weekdays, resulting in the two days being separated by 2-to-5 days.
+Two additional considerations were taken into account in deciding to deliver the procedure over two days.
+First, prior research on attentional learning shows that a between-session rest allows for a consolidation-related improvement in learning (e.g., Abend et al., 2014, 2013; Lazarov et al., 2017a).
+Second, as each session was approximately 60 minutes long, using a 2-day procedure enabled us to reduce participants’ fatigue, which might have lowered engagement with the task, possibly hindering learning.

 Study 2 – Negative reinforcement